 The cloud data warehouse, in general, provides advantages to businesses that embrace the cloud model.
 However, not every cloud data warehouse is equally advantageous.
 For example, simply lifting and shifting an existing data warehouse into the cloud may not fit the “data architecture” supported by some of the cloud data warehouse software.

-This may require a larger spend to migrate and more expenditure for meeting SLAs.
-For example, moving a data warehouse model to the cloud depending on the software may require the same effort to tune, monitor and maintain as on premises systems.
-Most cloud data warehouse software have their roots in on premises systems.
-Others were on premises systems “migrated” to the cloud.
+This may require a larger spend for migration and more expenditure to meet SLA requirements.
+For example, moving a data warehouse model to the cloud, depending on the software, may require the same effort to tune, monitor, and maintain as on-premise systems.
+Most cloud data warehouse software tools have their roots in on-premise systems.
+Others were on-premise systems “migrated” to the cloud.
 In either case, they don’t take advantage of cloud architecture and innovations.

 Snowflake addresses these challenges.
-Snowflake was built specifically to be hosted in the cloud and take advantage of technology and solution only available in the cloud.
-The Snowflake cloud data warehouse architecture features centralized, scale-out storage.
+Snowflake was built specifically to be hosted in the cloud and to take advantage of technology and solutions only available in the cloud.
+The Snowflake cloud data warehouse architecture features centralized, scaled-out storage.
 To this, Snowflake adds multiple, independent compute clusters.
-It’s a multi-cluster, shared storage model.
-With this cloud-native architecture, multiple compute can execute independent workloads simultaneously, making efficient use of cloud resources, managing costs, and not affecting performance.
+It is a multi-cluster, shared storage model.
+With this cloud-native architecture, multiple compute capabilities can execute independent workloads simultaneously, making efficient use of cloud resources, managing costs, and not affecting performance.

 While others may be able to provide separation of compute and storage, Snowflake allows for separation of compute over “shared” storage, a key advantage.
-This allows for separate, dedicated, “right” sized compute for each of the functions (ex.
-ETL, adhoc analysis, BI) a data warehouse needs to support.
-It is also true that using cloud storage provides that “limitless”, burstable or permanent capacity that is needed.
+This allows for separate, dedicated, “right” sized computing for each of the functions (ex.
+ETL, ad-hoc analysis, BI) that the data warehouse supports.
+It is also true that using cloud storage provides “limitless”, burstable, or permanent capacity that is required.

 Clarity Insights is one of Snowflake’s top partners.
 The partnership with Snowflake spans multiple industries, including manufacturing, financial services, media and retail.
 Working together, Clarity leverages the Snowflake cloud data warehouse to support clients’ cloud-based modernization efforts.